-Select the Encryption type.
+Version Select the version of WPA-Personal according to your needs.
+If you select WPA/WPA2-PSK, the EAP automatically decides whether to use WPA-PSK or WPA2-PSK during the authentication process.
+Encryption Select the Encryption type.
 Note that some encryption type is only available under certain circumstances.
 Auto: The default setting is Auto and the EAP will select TKIP or AES automatically based on the client device's request.
 TKIP: Temporal Key Integrity Protocol.
 TKIP is not supported in 802.11n mode, 802.11ac mode or 802.11n/ac mixed mode.
 If TKIP is applied in 802.11n, 802.11 ac or 802.11n/ac mixed mode, the clients may not be able to access the wireless network.
 If TKIP is applied in 11b/g/n mode (2.4GHz) or 11a/n mode(5GHz), the device may work at a low transmission rate.
 AES: Advanced Encryption Standard.
 It is securer than TKIP.

-Wireless Password

-Configure the wireless password with ASCII or Hexadecimal characters.

-- For ASCII, the length should be between 8 and 63 and the valid characters contain numbers, letters (case-sensitive) and common punctuations. - For Hexadecimal, the length should be between 8 and 64, and the valid characters contain: 0-9, a-f, A-F.
+Wireless Password Configure the wireless password with ASCII characters. , asswera For ASCII, the length should be between 8 and 63 and the valid characters contain numbers, letters (case-sensitive) and common punctuations.
+Group Key Update Period Specify an update period of the encryption key.
+The update period instructs how often the EAP should change the encryption key.
+0 means that the encryption key does not change at anytime.